Support for Algerian partners in examining the feasibility of railway site conversion projects and testing the approach at two sites in Algiers

 As part of this dialogue with the Algerian partners, a UPFI-funded urban collaborative workshop was held in April 2018 to exchange and share experiences of railway site conversion projects.
 This workshop in Algiers brought together stakeholders from the Algerian transport and urban mobility sector, in particular the Ministry of Transport and its two operators – Entreprise Métro d’Alger (Algiers Metro Company) and Société nationale des transports ferroviaires (National Railway Transport Company) – as well as two other Algerian public bodies under the supervision of the Ministry of Transport – Autorité organisatrice des transports urbains d’Alger (AOTUA) [Algiers Urban Transport Organising Authority] and Agence nationale d’études et de suivi de la réalisation des investissements ferroviaires (ANESRIF) [National Agency for Rail Investment Studies and Monitoring] – and representatives of the Wilaya of Algiers.

-Following this workshop, the Ministry of Transport, SNTF and EMA were keen to continue this dialogue through deeper technical assistance to support the design and implementation of railway site conversion projects.
+Following this workshop, the Ministry of Transport, SNTF and EMA were keen to continue this dialogue through deeper technical assistance to support the design of railway site conversion projects.

 A technical study dedicated to projects to convert railway sites into multimodal exchange hubs integrated within the urban environment